adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 The web browser then uses the `<picture>` element (through the provided markup) to decide which of these is best to load for a specific rendered size on a specific device (factoring in the device pixel ratio of the screen, too).

-For this demo I’ve included a little utility that will output the generated image files into a table below the image and the variation that was selected by the web browser for rendering is highlighted in the table with an outline.
+I’ve included a little utility with this demo that will output a table of generated image files and will also denote the table row for the image that was selected by the web browser with an outline.

 You can resize your browser window (or change your mobile device’s orientation, or even dive into your browser’s [devtools and change the emulated device pixel ratio](https://developer.chrome.com/docs/devtools/device-mode/#dpr)) to see the currently loaded image change.
 It’s interesting to note that both Safari and Chrome won’t load a lower quality image when a higher resolution has already been loaded—Firefox will, however.